Skip to content

 Can siblings contest a trust with a no-contest clause?

-Yes, siblings can contest a trust with a no-contest clause so long as they have standing.
-Contrary to popular belief, no-contest clauses don’t preclude contests; they just place beneficiaries at risk of being disinherited if they lose their contest.
+Yes, siblings can contest a trust with a no-contest clause so long as they have standing and legitimate grounds.
+Contrary to popular belief, no-contest clauses don’t preclude contests; they just place beneficiaries at risk of disinheritance if their challenge is unsuccessful — though no-contest clauses have become increasingly difficult to enforce in recent years.

 Are siblings always entitled to inherit from their parents’ trust?

 No, siblings are not always entitled to inherit from their parents’ trust.
-They only would be entitled to inherit from their parent’s trust if they specifically were named as beneficiaries.
+They only have a right to an inheritance if they are named as beneficiaries.

 Can siblings contest a will?

-Yes, siblings can contest a will if they have standing.
+Yes, siblings can contest a will if they have standing and legitimate grounds.
 The rules for contesting a will are largely the same as the rules for contesting a trust.

 Still have questions about siblings contesting a trust?

-Because Keystone exclusively specializes in probate litigation and administration, our attorneys have the experience and expertise needed to effectively resolve even the most complex family disputes involving trusts.
+Because Keystone exclusively specializes in probate litigation and administration, our attorneys have the experience and insight needed to effectively resolve even the most complex sibling disputes involving trusts.

 Contact Us Today